Why College Hockey?

 The Incredible Journey

 For more than 100 years, college hockey has been a breeding ground for outstanding hockey players and people.
-Today college hockey players make a bigger impact in the NHL than they ever have, with more than 30% of the league in 2011-12 coming from the U.S. college ranks.
+Today college hockey players make a bigger impact in the NHL than ever before, with more than 30% of the league coming from the U.S. college ranks.

-NCAA hockey is made up 59 member schools across five conferences: Atlantic Hockey, CCHA, ECAC Hockey, Hockey East and the WCHA.
-The Big Ten and National Collegiate Hockey Conference have announced plans to begin play in 2013-14.
+NCAA Division I men's hockey is made up 60 member schools across six conferences: Atlantic Hockey, Big Ten, ECAC Hockey, Hockey East, the NCHC and the WCHA.
 The member teams range as far west as Alaska and as far south as Alabama.

 There are a number of reasons to consider the college hockey path:

-- Pro Opportunities: From Martin St. Louis to Ryan Miller, college hockey consistently produces NHL stars and its presence in the league continues to grow.
+- NHL Opportunities: From Martin St. Louis to Zach Parise, college hockey consistently produces NHL stars and its presence in the league continues to grow.

 - Player Development: With its style of play, emphasis on practice and opportunity for strength and conditioning, college hockey provides an unparalleled environment for player development.